jmcvetta/tokenizerd/README.md

-# Gokenizer
+# tokenizerd - A data tokenization server

-Gokenizer presents a websocket API for tokenizing and detokenizing arbitrary data, represented as JSON key/value pairs.
+tokenizerd presents a websocket API for tokenizing and detokenizing arbitrary data, represented as JSON key/value pairs.

-## Installation
+# Installation

-### MongoDB
+## MongoDB

-Gokenizer uses MongoDB as a datastore.
+tokenizerd uses MongoDB as a datastore.
 Installation instructions for MongoDB can be [found here](http://www.mongodb.org/display/DOCS/Quickstart).

-Currently Gokenizer connects to MongoDB with no security.
+Currently tokenizerd connects to MongoDB with no security.
 This will be improved in a future version.

-### Go Language
+## Go Language

-A working installation of [Go](http://golang.org) version 1 is required to compile Gokenizer.
+A working installation of [Go](http://golang.org) version 1 is required to compile tokenizerd.
 See the Go [Getting Started](http://golang.org/doc/install) page for complete instructions.

-### Gokenizer
+# tokenizerd

 	cd $YOUR_WORKSPACE
-	git clone git://github.com/jmcvetta/gokenizer.git
+	git clone git://github.com/jmcvetta/tokenizerd.git
-	cd gokenizer
+	cd tokenizerd
 	# "go install" may require superuser permissions, depending on how Go
 	# is installed on your system.
-	go install gokenizer.go
+	go install tokenizerd.go

-## Usage
+# Usage

-### Run Gokenizer
+## Run tokenizerd

-By default Gokenizer connects to MongoDB on localhost over the default port, and listens for websocket connections on ws://localhost:3000.
+By default tokenizerd connects to MongoDB on localhost over the default port, and listens for websocket connections on ws://localhost:3000.
 These can be changed with command line flags:

-	$ ./gokenizer -help
+	$ ./tokenizerd -help
-	Usage of ./gokenizer:
+	Usage of ./tokenizerd:
 	  -mongo="localhost": URL of MongoDB server
 	  -url="localhost:3000": Host/port on which to run websocket listener

-### Connect
+## Connect

-Connect to Gokenizer with a websocket client.
+Connect to tokenizerd with a websocket client.
 You can use [Echo Test](http://websocket.org/echo.html) to experiment.

-### Tokenize
+## Tokenize

 Connect to the websocket: